Richard Krajicek: Career

 At the 1996 Italian Open, Krajicek reached the final, before losing in four sets to the reigning champion, Thomas Muster.
 At the French Open later that year, Krajicek was the only player to take a set off the eventual champion, Yevgeny Kafelnikov, during their quarterfinal match.

 Coming into 1996 Wimbledon, Krajicek had never previously progressed beyond the fourth round at the tournament and had lost in the first round in the two previous years.
 He was seen as a player with potential, having one of the fastest serves at the time, but was not considered to be a strong contender for the title.
 The clear favourite was Pete Sampras, who had won the title for the past three consecutive years.
 Despite being ranked within the world's top 16, Krajicek just missed out on the seedings for the tournament, but when seventh seed (and world No. 2) Thomas Muster pulled out shortly before the tournament due to an injury, Krajicek was declared the 17th seed and moved to Muster's place in the draw.
 Opinions differ, therefore, on whether he won the tournament as an unseeded player.

-He beat former champion Michael Stich in the fourth round and met Sampras in the quarterfinals.
-By that time, he had managed to turn his notably weak slice backhand into an aggressive top-spin shot.
+Krajicek beat former champion Michael Stich in the fourth round and met Sampras in the quarterfinals.
+By that time, Krajicek had managed to turn his notably weak slice backhand into an aggressive top-spin shot.
 Krajicek defeated Sampras in straight sets, becoming the only player to beat Sampras in a Wimbledon singles match in the eight-year period from 1993 until Sampras's fourth-round loss to Roger Federer in 2001.
-Next, he beat Australia's Jason Stoltenberg in the semifinals, and went on to face American MaliVai Washington in the final.
+(Krajicek's Wimbledon victory over Sampras proved to be no fluke, since he ended his career with a 6–4 record against the American player.)
+Next, Krajicek beat Australia's Jason Stoltenberg in the semi-finals, and went on to face American MaliVai Washington in the final.
 He won the final in straight sets to become the first Dutchman to win Wimbledon.